The Psychology of Trump Derangement Syndrome

 • Acts as a weaponized dismissal — branding someone “deranged” shifts the conversation from policy to sanity, shutting down dialogue instead of engaging it.

-Recognizing TDS—or any “_____ Derangement Syndrome” variant—as a partisan insult, not a clinical syndrome, helps us separate legitimate policy differences from raw hostility.
+Recognizing TDS—or any “_____ Derangement Syndrome” variant—as a partisan insult, not a clinical syndrome, is the first step toward having real conversations about the issues underneath.
+The label makes that almost impossible.
 It also shows how politics can hijack both mental health and the language we use to discuss it, stirring powerful emotions that affect even otherwise non-partisan people—and underscores why the grounding strategies we cover next are so important for safeguarding our minds, relationships, and civic dialogue.

 Over the past several decades, public conversation about mental health has generally moved toward respectful, stigma-free language.
 Terms like “crazy” or “lunatic,” are fading from serious discourse—and professional groups (APA, AMA) actively discourage them.